 – Bernadette, what led to you getting signed to SOLAR Records?
 Could you also talk about the relevance of Dick Griffey in providing that platform? ‘

-– What was the industry response to what SOLAR Records were doing at the time?
+– What was the industry response to what SOLAR’s releases?
 Was the label taken seriously, or was there pushback against Dick Griffey because of his success?

 Bernadette: Dick Griffey had a lot of new artists in the 80s who he believed would become groundbreaking.
 Granted, he also had groups like The Whispers, Shalamar and Dynasty who already had some success, but he also had new acts like Klymaxx, The Deele, Leon Sylvers and Midnight Star.
 So when all of those developing acts started having hits, people in the industry began taking him more seriously.
 Not only the new acts, but even the established ones like Shalamar continued to have hits.
 Additionally, L.A Reid and Babyface becoming a huge production duo, and even Jimmy Jam and Terry Lewis were bought in to work on projects like Klymaxx’s second album.
 So people who didn’t take Mr Griffey seriously ended up having to do so.